 Seattle is home to the largest aerospace manufacturer in the world, so it stands to reason it is also home to 2 separate aviation museums.
 See the main Seattle page here

 Both are run by private companies but showcase a lot of Boeing's products and history.
-For a more Boeing centric experience, visit the Future of Flight which includes a tour through the Boeing factory.
-For a larger exhibit with international flavor and a section dedicated to space, go the Museum of Flight.
+For a more Boeing-centric experience, visit the Future of Flight which includes a tour through the Boeing factory.
+For a larger exhibit with international flavor and a section dedicated to space, go to the Museum of Flight.

 Future of Flight Aviation Center & Boeing Tour

 This museum is located in the city of Mukilteo (next to Everett) about 25 miles north of Seattle.
 Before the tour, you get to visit the main Gallery (Learning Center) with some informative exhibits and hands-on experiences.

 You can get into the cockpit of a 727 plane, take a simulated flight, inspect GE and Rolls-Royce engines and many other exhibits.
 While visiting you can also design and print your own airplane image or visit the "How Planes are Made" family zone.

 Interesting Facts: The Boeing assembly line at Everett is the largest building in the world by volume with 472 million cubic feet in volume.